EZ Grader — Free Grade Calculator. Know Your Exact Grade Before It’s Too Late

 Who This Tool Is For

-This calculator is built for high school students, college students, university students, and teachers who need fast, accurate grade calculations without sign-ups, ads, or unnecessary complexity.
-It works for any grading system using percentages, letter grades, or GPA values.
+This EZ Grader is built for high school students, college students, and teachers who need fast, accurate grade calculations without spreadsheets or manual math.

 Calculation Standards

 All calculations run entirely in your browser.
-No data is stored, shared, or tracked at any point.
+No data is stored, shared, or tracked.

 How do I calculate my final grade?

-Enter your current grade percentage, your desired grade, and the weight of your final exam into the final grade calculator above.
-The tool calculates the required exam score instantly using the formula: Required Score = (Target Grade − Current Grade × (1 − Final Weight)) ÷ Final Weight.
+Enter your current grade percentage, your desired grade, and your final exam's weight into the EZ Grader final grade calculator above.
+The tool returns the exact required final exam score using this formula: Required Score = (Target Grade − Current Grade × (1 − Final Weight)) ÷ Final Weight.

 What GPA is needed to pass and maintain good academic standing?

-Most universities require a minimum cumulative GPA of 2.0 to remain in good standing.
-Falling below 2.0 typically triggers academic probation.
-Scholarship programs generally require 3.0 or above.
-Graduate school admissions usually favor 3.5+.
+At most universities, a minimum cumulative GPA of 2.0 is required to remain in good academic standing.
+Dropping below 2.0 typically triggers academic probation.
+Scholarship programs generally require 3.0 or above; graduate school admissions commonly look for 3.5+.

 How does weighted grading work?

-Each assignment type carries a specific percentage of the final course score.
-A final exam worth 40% that you score 80% on contributes 32 percentage points to your overall result.
-The weighted grade calculator handles this automatically — enter each component's grade and weight to get an accurate total.
+Each assignment type carries a specific percentage of the final course grade.
+If your final exam is worth 40% and you score 80%, that exam contributes 32 percentage points to your overall result.
+Enter each component's grade and weight above — the EZ Grader weighted calculator handles the rest automatically.

 What is a good GPA?

-A GPA of 3.0 is widely considered good and meets most graduation requirements.
+A 3.0 GPA (B average) meets most graduation requirements and is widely considered solid academic standing.
 A 3.5 or above qualifies for academic honors at many schools.
-What counts as competitive also depends on your field — medical and law school admissions typically expect 3.7+.
+Competitive graduate programs in medicine and law commonly expect 3.7 or higher.
+What counts as "good" depends significantly on your institution and field.

 How do credit hours affect GPA?